 “A vision provides a framework through which you view everything that goes on in the company and in the external environment.”
 Raymond Gilmartin, President and CEO, Merck & Co

 The vision referred to by these deans of corporate America is valuable “because an organization needs to know where it wants to be in order to act in a reasonably efficient manner to get there.”
-It is defined by its drive to yield specific results.
+Experts define it by the drive to yield specific results.
 This includes Ronald Heifetz’s adaptive work where “a vision must track the contours of reality; it has to have accuracy, and not simply imagination and appeal.”

 One common type of vision elevates the organization to someplace new.
 It is “a new story, one not known to most individuals before.”
 Defined by idealism, these visions are “transcendent in the sense that they are ideological rather than pragmatic, and are laden with moral overtones.”
 These are the kind of visions that Walt Disney refers to in his often-quoted mantra, “If you can dream it, you can do it.